MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Generalized Federated Learning via Sharpness Aware Minimization. [[paper]](https://arxiv.org/abs/2206.02618)
+  - Zhe Qu, Xingyu Li, Rui Duan, Yao Liu, Bo Tang, Zhuo Lu. *ICML 2022*
+  - Key Word: Personalized Federated Learning.
+  - <details><summary>Digest</summary> We revisit the solutions to the distribution shift problem in FL with a focus on local learning generality.
+To this end, we propose a general, effective algorithm, FedSAM, based on Sharpness Aware Minimization (SAM) local optimizer, and develop a momentum FL algorithm to bridge local and global models, MoFedSAM.
+Theoretically, we show the convergence analysis of these two algorithms and demonstrate the generalization bound of FedSAM.
+Empirically, our proposed algorithms substantially outperform existing FL studies and significantly decrease the learning deviation.

+- An Optimal Transport Approach to Personalized Federated Learning. [[paper]](https://arxiv.org/abs/2206.02468) [[code]](https://github.com/farzanfarnia/FedOT)
+  - Farzan Farnia, Amirhossein Reisizadeh, Ramtin Pedarsani, Ali Jadbabaie.
+  - Key Word: Personalized Federated Learning; Optimal Transport.
+  - <details><summary>Digest</summary> We focus on this problem and propose a novel personalized Federated Learning scheme based on Optimal Transport (FedOT) as a learning algorithm that learns the optimal transport maps for transferring data points to a common distribution as well as the prediction model under the applied transport map.
+To formulate the FedOT problem, we extend the standard optimal transport task between two probability distributions to multi-marginal optimal transport problems with the goal of transporting samples from multiple distributions to a common probability domain.
+We then leverage the results on multi-marginal optimal transport problems to formulate FedOT as a min-max optimization problem and analyze its generalization and optimization properties.

+- AugLoss: A Learning Methodology for Real-World Dataset Corruption. [[paper]](https://arxiv.org/abs/2206.02286)
+  - Kyle Otstot, John Kevin Cava, Tyler Sypherd, Lalitha Sankar.
+  - Key Word: Corruption Robustness; Data Augmentation.
+  - <details><summary>Digest</summary> As a step towards addressing both problems simultaneously, we introduce AugLoss, a simple but effective methodology that achieves robustness against both train-time noisy labeling and test-time feature distribution shifts by unifying data augmentation and robust loss functions.
+We conduct comprehensive experiments in varied settings of real-world dataset corruption to showcase the gains achieved by AugLoss compared to previous state-of-the-art methods.

 - On the Generalization of Wasserstein Robust Federated Learning. [[paper]](https://arxiv.org/abs/2206.01432)
   - Tung-Anh Nguyen, Tuan Dung Nguyen, Long Tan Le, Canh T. Dinh, Nguyen H. Tran.
   - Key Word: Wasserstein Distributionally Robust Optimization; Federated Learning.